GreptimeTeam/docs/docs/v0.5/en/user-guide/clients/overview.md

 ## Authentication

-Refer to [Authentication](./authentication.md) to learn how to config username and password for GreptimeDB.
+Please refer to [Authentication](./authentication.md) to learn how to config username and password for GreptimeDB.

 ## Protocols